Rattlesss/GSU-weather-dashboard/README.md

 A live dashboard that pulls ~20 years of daily weather data for the Georgia Southern University area (Statesboro, Bulloch County, GA) from NASA's POWER API, stores it in MariaDB, and displays it with Streamlit.

-This was my first solo Python/SQL project, done as a step toward a future GIS-based capstone project.
+This was my first solo Python/SQL project, done as a step towards future Data Engineering / ETL projects.

 **Live dashboard:** [rattles.dev](https://rattles.dev/projects) links to the deployed version, hosted on Streamlit Community Cloud against a managed Aiven MariaDB instance.
 Nothing below is needed just to view it.